Hong Kong Exchanges and Clearing: Chief Executives

+Controversies

 Government share purchase

 In September 2007, the government revealed that it had increased its stake in HKEX from 4.41 percent to 5.88 percent.
 According to market sources, the Government spent HK$2.44 billion to buy 15.72 million shares in the company.
 The stake would be held by the Exchange Fund as a "strategic asset".

 The move has drawn widespread criticism in Hong Kong and abroad: governance advocate and board member David Webb said that the government was the second-largest single investor in the Hong Kong market after Beijing, with a portfolio of local equities estimated to be worth about HK$150 billion.
 He said the purchase violated the government's stated principle of "big market, small government", adding that it increased uncertainty and sends a very negative signal to the market as a whole; the Civic Party criticised the Government for damaging public confidence in the capital market, and interfering with the stock exchange's independence; a Wall Street Journal editorial said that the Hong Kong Government is further interfering in the market to "cozy up to China's tightly controlled domestic exchanges".
 Financial commentator Jake van der Kamp noted the Financial Secretary's conundrum: The government is faced with a conflict of interest, as its desire for an efficient marketplace is contrary to its desire as a shareholder, who would prefer to maximise returns.

 The government said that it wanted to play a positive role in the stock exchange's development as a shareholder.
 Analysts expect the government will continue to increase its stake, as HKEX is being prepared "for future integration and alliance with mainland exchanges".
 Another analyst was concerned about the independence of "independent chairman" Ronald Arculli, who also sits on the Executive Council.